 This exhaustive omnibus history of New York goes back to the beginning of the city’s foundations for the full history of its growth from tribal lands to the pioneers and industrialists that shaped it and whose names still adorn its streets.
 Gotham is particularly concerned with the political brass and their detractors and winds up delineating, from this regional reckoning, the story of a country.

 The Island at the Center of the World by Russell Shorto

 The little-known pre-history of New York as the Dutch colony of New Amsterdamn is brilliantly delivered in Russell Shorto’s The Island at the Center of the World: The Epic Story of Dutch Manhattan and the Forgotten Colony That Shaped America, which utilizes a 12,000-page archive of pre-British New York to tell the political history of Peter Stuyvesant and the colonists whose efforts prefigured the reigning metropolis of America.

 Post 9/11 politics drive the fictional events of Jonathan Dee’s novel The Locals, which follows the election of a New York hedge fund manager to mayor of an upstate New England blue collar city.
 Class divisions run rampant as the housing crisis, rural/urban tensions and the new authoritarianism are tapped for this speculative, yet contemporary, work of realism.

 On the Abolition of All Political Parties by Simone Weil

 Well here’s something we can all agree on.
-Simon Weil might as well have been speaking directly of New York politics in this timeless essay on the threat to democracy from within.
-His book foresaw the high cost of partisan politics, the threat to journalism and neoliberalism in 1957’s On the Abolition of All Political Parties.
+Simone Weil might as well have been speaking directly of New York politics in this timeless essay on the threat to democracy from within.
+Her book foresaw the high cost of partisan politics, the threat to journalism and neoliberalism in 1957’s On the Abolition of All Political Parties.